vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 number 47n Pākayajñas are seven acc. to grhya

-sutras and dharma-sutras 112n Pakşadhara-misra 59 Pakşini, meaning of 278 Pala, quantity of 139n Palasa leaves, number of, used in
+sutras and dharma-sutras 112n Pakṣadhara-misra 59 Pakṣini, meaning of 278 Pala, quantity of 139n Palasa leaves, number of, used in

 making an effigy of a person for